Postcolonial feminism: Race and religion

 Vera C. Mackie describes the history of feminist rights and women's activism in Japan from the late nineteenth century to present day.
 Women in Japan began questioning their place in the social class system and began questioning their roles as subjects under the Emperor.
 The book goes into detail about iconic Japanese women who stood out against gender oppression, including documents from Japanese feminists themselves.
 Japan's oppression of women is written about displaying that women from yet another culture do not live under the same circumstances as women from western/white cultures.
-There are different social conducts that occur in Asian countries that may seem oppressive to white feminists; according to Third World feminist ideologies, it is ideal to respect the culture that these women are living in while also implementing the same belief that they should not be oppressed or seen in any sort of sexist light.
+Third World feminist ideologies hold that social practices in Asian nations which white feminists might view as oppressive must be interpreted in their cultural context, even as they reject women's oppression or sexualization.
 Chilla Bulbeck discusses how feminism strives to fight for equality of the sexes through equal pay, equal opportunity, reproductive rights, and education.
 She also goes on to write about how these rights apply to women in the global South as well but that depending on their country and culture, each individual's experience and needs are unique.

 "False consciousness" is perpetuated throughout mainstream feminism assuming that people in the global South don't know what is best for them.
 Postcolonial framework attempts to shed light on these women as "full moral agents" who willingly uphold their cultural practices as a resistance to Western imperialism.
 For example, representation of the Middle East and Islam focuses on the traditional practice of veiling as a way of oppressing women.
 While Westerners may view the practice in this way, many women of the Middle East disagree and cannot understand how Western standards of oversexualized dress offer women liberation.
 Such Eurocentric claims have been referred to by some as imperial feminism.